rerun-io/rerun/rerun_cpp/README.md

 The Rerun C++ SDK allows logging data to Rerun directly from C++.

+## Getting Started

-Read the [getting started guide](https://www.rerun.io/docs/getting-started/cpp) for information on how to use the Rerun C++ SDK.
+Read the [getting started guide](https://www.rerun.io/docs/getting-started/cpp) on how to use the Rerun C++ SDK.

+### Logging

+After you've [installed the viewer](https://www.rerun.io/docs/getting-started/installing-viewer) and [added the SDK to your project](https://www.rerun.io/docs/reference/cpp-sdk-cmake), you can jump right in and try logging some data.

+You first create a `rerun::RecordingStream` stream and spawn a viewer.
+You then use it to log some archetypes to a given entity path using `rerun::RecordingStream::log`:

+\snippet{trimleft} readme_snippets.cpp Logging

+### Streaming to disk

+Streaming data to a file on disk using the .rrd format:

+\snippet{trimleft} readme_snippets.cpp Streaming

+### Connecting

+Instead of spawning a new viewer, you can also try to connect to an already open one.

+\snippet{trimleft} readme_snippets.cpp Connecting

+### Buffering

+As long as you haven't called `rerun::RecordingStream::save`/`rerun::RecordingStream::connect`/`rerun::RecordingStream::spawn` any data will be kept in memory until you call one of these.

+\snippet{trimleft} readme_snippets.cpp Buffering

 ## Examples